reduxjs/redux-toolkit/packages/toolkit/README.md

 ## Contributing

-Pls refer to our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Redux-toolkit.
+Please refer to our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Redux Toolkit.

 ## Purpose